What to Do After a Death in England or Wales

 What to do after a death

 A funeral can be either by burial or by cremation.
-You can organise it with or without the help of a funeral undertaker, and personalise it as much as you wish.
+You can organise it with or without the help of an undertaker (more commonly known as a funeral director), and personalise it as much as you wish.

 In some cases the person who has died may have planned their own funeral in advance.
 Check if there is a Will, or another form of advanced funeral directive.